UnstableDesign/AdaCAD/docs/learn/tutorials/figured_weaving_tc2.md

 # Make Figured Weaving Drafts
 <div class="emph">
-In this example, we'll generate a workflow for uploading an image and assigning shaded structures to different color regions of the image.
+Generate a workflow for uploading an image and assigning shaded structures to different color regions of the image.
+</div>

 You can make the entire file yourself following the instructions below or simply open our [pre-made figure weaving template](https://adacad.org) and play.
-</div>

 ![file](./img/ada_indexed_color.png)